 The Miller Fellowship runs from June through November and provides a monthly stipend of $1000 so fellows can continue to develop their ideas.
 Three factors regarding eligibility are listed below:

--NC State undergraduate students who will have completed their bachelor’s degree in May 2023 – May 2024 and are not enrolled or planning to enroll in a graduate program the following semester. -Applicants must show they have made substantial progress towards the development of a venture before they graduated and that additional support would significantly increase the company’s probability of success. -Applicants must agree to reside in the Raleigh-Durham area for the duration of the Miller Fellowship.
+-NC State undergraduate students who will have completed their bachelor’s degree in May 2023 – May 2024 and are not enrolled or planning to enroll in a graduate program the following semester.

 Applications close on April 29 at midnight.